mantidproject/mantid/docs/source/concepts/calibration/SingleCrystalDiffractionPanelCalibration.rst

 Steps for rectangular detector based instruments
 ################################################

-:ref:`SCDCalibratePanels <algm-SCDCalibratePanels>` is the primae algorithm that performs this caliration.
-Thake a look the the desciption and worklow sections of the :ref:`algorithm documentation  <algm-SCDCalibratePanels>` for more details.
+:ref:`SCDCalibratePanels <algm-SCDCalibratePanels>` is the prime algorithm that performs this calibration.
+Take a look the  description and workflow sections of the :ref:`algorithm documentation  <algm-SCDCalibratePanels>` for more details.
 If you set a value for DetCalFilename then it will output a DetCal file for :ref:`LoadIsawDetCal <algm-LoadIsawDetCal>`.

 Applying your calibration